All Episodes

 They're hoping they get an equal amount of money on both sides because one of the teams is going to win.

-And that somebody's going to beat the spread or not, they just want to make sure they don't take a bath at the end of the game.
+They just want to make sure they don't take a bath at the end of the game.

-Same thing here, except this involves not you can look at this gambling, but this involves real live events taking place in the economy.
+Same thing here, except this involves not, you can look at this gambling, but this involves real live events taking place in the economy.

-I'll bet you there aren't five people on Capitol Hill in the Senate or the House who have the foggiest idea how Wall Street works, how the free market investment system works.
+I'm not saying everybody involved in it as clean and pure as the wind-driven snow, but this effort here by there aren't there aren't I'll bet you there aren't five people on Capitol Hill in the Senate or the House who have the foggiest idea how Wall Street works, how the free market investment system works.

 They sit there and they regulate it each and every year and each and every day.